piyushCodes7/Himachal-tour-guide/README.md

 # Himachal Pradesh Tourism Website

-My first web application!
+My first web application **"https://himachal-tour-guide.onrender.com"** !
 A simple website that gives travel recommendations for Himachal Pradesh using AI.

 ## What it does